Have you ever felt alone in a room full of people?

 Safe spaces are one tool to help combat mental health issues.

-Safe spaces give people an outlet so they can better focus at home or school.
+Safe spaces give people an outlet so they can better focus at home, work, school, or anywhere public and private.

 Take Action